visdesignlab/Sanguine/README.md

 - Authentication: Once users are connected to the VPN, they must authenticate using their SSO credentials to access the application.
 The list of authorized users is maintained by hospital IT, and only users on this list can access the application.
 - Service accounts: The backend uses a service account to connect to the database.
 This account has limited permissions and is only used to retrieve the data that the frontend needs to display as defined by the Sanguine schema.
 - VM security: VMs are provided and mainted by hospital IT.
 They are kept up to date with the latest security patches and are monitored for any suspicious activity.
 Upgrades are performed at the hospital's discretion, in accordance with their security policies.
+- Logging: We log all requests to the application and monitor for any unusual activity at backend/sanguine.log.

 ### Quick start guide